computational-linguistics-class/computational-linguistics-class.github.io/assignment3.md

 The dimensions of your term-document matrix will be the number of documents $D$ (in this case, the number of Shakespeare's plays that we give you in the corpus by the number of unique word types $\|V\|$ in that collection.
 The columns represent the documents, and the rows represent the words, and each cell represents the frequency of that word in that document.

 In your code you will write a function to `create_term_document_matrix`.
-This will let you be the hit of your next dinner party by being able to answer trivia questions like *how many words did Shakespeare use?*, which may give us a hint to the answer to *[How many words did Shakespeare know?]*  The table will also tell you how many words Shakespeare used only once.  did you know that there's a technical term for that?
+This will let you be the hit of your next dinner party by being able to answer trivia questions like *how many words did Shakespeare use?*, which may give us a hint to the answer to *[How many words did Shakespeare know?]*  The table will also tell you how many words Shakespeare used only once.
+Did you know that there's a technical term for that?
 In corpus linguistics they are called [*hapax legomena*](https://en.wikipedia.org/wiki/Hapax_legomenon), but I prefer the term *singleton*, because I don't like snooty Greek or Latin terms.

 ## Comparing plays

 The term-document matrix will also let us do cool things like figure out which plays are most similar to each other, by comparing the column vectors.
-We could even look for outliers to see if some plays are so dissimilar from the rest of the cannon that [maybe they weren't authored by Shakespeare afterall](https://en.wikipedia.org/wiki/Shakespeare_authorship_question).
+We could even look for outliers to see if some plays are so dissimilar from the rest of the canon that [maybe they weren't authored by Shakespeare afterall](https://en.wikipedia.org/wiki/Shakespeare_authorship_question).

 Let's begin by considering the column representing each play.
 Each column is a $\|V\|$-dimensional vector.
 Let's use some math to define the similarity of these vectors.
 By far the most common similarity metric is the cosine of the angle between the vectors.
 The cosine similarity metric is defined in Section 15.3 of the textbook.